2022 Danish general election: Background

-The 2019 Danish general election on 5 June ended with a 91 seats win for the Social Democrats and Mette Frederiksen and their supporting parties.
-22 days later, a minority government was formed by the Social Democrats.
-The government was supported by the other parties in the red bloc (the Danish Social Liberal Party, the Green Left, and the Red–Green Alliance).
+The 2019 Danish general election on 5 June ended with a 91-seat win for the Social Democrats and Mette Frederiksen and their supporting parties.
+Twenty-two days later, a minority government was formed by the Social Democrats.
+The government was supported by the other parties in the red bloc (the Social Liberals, the Green Left, and the Red–Green Alliance).
 Frederiksen, the leader of the Social Democrats, became Prime Minister of Denmark.

 On 2 July 2022 Sofie Carsten Nielsen, leader of the Social Liberals, one of supporting parties of the government, encouraged Frederiksen to set an election date before 4 October after the report of the Mink Commission was published, criticising the government's handling of the Cluster 5 outbreak in November 2020.
 Later the same day, Nielsen announced that she was ready to put forward a motion of no confidence if the prime minister refused to call early elections.

-On 31 August a TV debate was announced between Frederiksen, Jakob Ellemann-Jensen, and Søren Pape Poulsen.
 On 5 October, Frederiksen announced that general elections were to be held on 1 November, the first to be held on a Tuesday since the 2007 Danish general election.